AdaliGJ/personal-site/README.md

-# Personal site
+# Personal site ReadMe

-Update ReadMe File.
+Update ReadMe File as an Exercise